david shenk

 Since 1997, I have given scores of lectures on the information society, Alzheimer's disease, electronic surveillance, and the history of chess (and ideas).
 Some have been conference keynotes; others have been special events at libraries, hospitals, etc. As a free lance in need of compensation for my time, I have been paid by a wide variety of sources: non-profits, universities, philanthropists, and a whole mess of corporations.
 Naturally, I have been careful to disclose funders at each event, and to maintain 100% editorial integrity.
 This means that I always say exactly what I know and believe, no matter who pays or is listening.
 In the particular case of accepting no-strings-attached money from a drug company for an Alzheimer's educational tour (scrupulously overseen by Twin Cities Public Television), we have taken a series of special precautions.

-Here is a complete list (to the best of my recollection) of past funders: Andrew Albstein, Alliance for Aging Research, Alzheimer's Association, American Association for Geriatric Psychiatry, American Computer Museum, American Library Association, Association to Advance Collegiate Schools of Business, The Atlantic Magazine, Benchmark Assisted Living, Boston University, Brown University, Butler Hospital, Castle Senior Living, Ecology and Environment Inc., European Molecular Biology Organization, Forest Laboratories, Freedom Forum Media Studies Center (at Columbia University), Graduate Club (New Haven CT), Indianapolis Public Library, Japan Society, KUED-TV (Salt Lake City), Lyons Lavey Nickel Swift (on behalf of Pfizer), MetLife Foundation, Microsoft, Montana State University, National Academy of Elder Law Attorneys, New York MTA, New York University, NorthernLight.com, Northwest Airlines, private (anonymous) individual donors from Aspen, Boston, New York, and San Diego, The Louise and Claude Rosenberg Jr. Family Foundation, Salt Lake City Library, SUNY-Buffalo, Twin Cities Public Televison, University at Buffalo (State University of New York), Wexner Heritage Village.
+Here is a complete list (to the best of my recollection) of past funders: Andrew Albstein, All Saints' Episcopal School (Ft.
+Worth TX), Alliance for Aging Research, Alzheimer's Association, American Association for Geriatric Psychiatry, American Computer Museum, American Library Association, Association to Advance Collegiate Schools of Business, The Atlantic Magazine, Benchmark Assisted Living, Bloomberg L.P., Boston University, Brown University, Butler Hospital, Castle Senior Living, Center for Court Innovation, Create West Virginia, Ecology and Environment Inc., Columbia University, Cure Alzheimer's Fund, European Molecular Biology Organization, Forest Laboratories, Freedom Forum Media Studies Center (at Columbia University), Graduate Club (New Haven CT), Indianapolis Public Library, Japan Society, KUED-TV (Salt Lake City), Lyons Lavey Nickel Swift (on behalf of Pfizer), MetLife Foundation, Microsoft, Montana State University, Museum of Modern Art (New York), National Academy of Elder Law Attorneys, Neustar Inc., Inc., New York MTA, New York State Association of Independent Schools, New York University, NorthernLight.com, Northwest Airlines, private (anonymous) individual donors from Aspen, Boston, New York, and San Diego, The Louise and Claude Rosenberg Jr. Family Foundation, Salt Lake City Library, SUNY-Buffalo, State University of New York at Buffalo, Twin Cities Public Televison, University of Edinburgh, The Wellington School (Columbus OH), Westminster School (Simsbury CT), Wexner Heritage Village (Columbus OH), World Demographic Association.

 books : essays/articles : public speaking : about david : contact david : home